xapi-project/xapi-project.github.io/xapi/futures/ocfs2/ocfs2.md

   important that this is reliable than fast.
 We will make this change globally and not just when using OCFS2.

+In the `xhad` config we will cap the `HeartbeatInterval` and `StatefileInterval` at 5s (the default otherwise would be 31s).
+This means that 60 heartbeat messages have to be lost before `xhad` concludes that the host has failed.

 SM plugin
 =========